ibm-watson-data-lab/--deprecated--watson-recipe-bot-python-graph/README.md

 2. IBM Graph integration - this application adds Graph integration for caching 3rd party API calls and storing each user's chat history (the ingredients, cuisines, and recipes they have selected).
 3. Additional Watson Conversation intent - this application adds a "favorites" intent which allows a user to request their favorite recipes based on the history stored in Graph.

-####Prefer Node.js?

-There is a Node.js version of this project [here](https://github.com/ibm-cds-labs/watson-recipe-bot-nodejs-graph).

 ## Getting Started

 Before you get started [read the original blog post](https://medium.com/ibm-watson-developer-cloud/how-to-build-a-recipe-slack-bot-using-watson-conversation-and-spoonacular-api-487eacaf01d4#.i0q8fnhuu)